-(0.5) “Air basin” has the same meaning as defined in section 39012 of the Health and Safety Code.
+“Air basin” has the same meaning as defined in section 39012 of the Health and Safety Code.

-(0.7) “Alternative emission reduction plan” means with respect to a specific gasoline property, the compliance option set forth in section 2265.5.(1) “Alternative gasoline formulation” means a final blend of gasoline that is either a PM alternative gasoline formulation or a test-certified alternative gasoline formulation.

-“Alternative gasoline formulation” means a final blend of gasoline that is either a PM alternative gasoline formulation or a test-certified alternative gasoline formulation.

 “Averaging compliance option” means, with respect to a specific gasoline property, the compliance option set forth in section 2262.3(c).

-“ASTM” means the American Society of Testing and Materials.
+“ASTM” means ASTM International.

 “Bulk purchaser-consumer” means a person that purchases or otherwise obtains gasoline in bulk and then dispenses it into the fuel tanks or motor vehicles owned or operated by the person.